Kitware/dive/docs/Attributes.md

 !!! info
     Attributes were previously global but have been moved to being dataset specific.

-## Background/Definitions
+## Background/Terms

-It’s important to note that there are dataset level attributes and then track/detection attributes.
-Dataset attributes are all the possible attributes that can be assigned and visualized in the dataset.
+It’s important to note that there are attribute definitations and then track/detection attributes.
+Attributes definitions are all the possible attributes that can be assigned to tracks or detection.
 Think of them as a template for the attributes that can be set on tracks/detections.
-Track/Detection attributes are a subset of the dataset attributes that are applied to tracks/detections.
 Track attributes are information for the entire track and detection attributes are information for the specific frame or instance of time.

-- **Dataset Attribute** - base attribute which defines the name and **type** for either a Track or Detection Attribute
+- **Attribute Definition** - base attribute which defines the name and **type** for either a Track or Detection Attribute
 - **Track Attribute** - attribute with a **value** associated with the entire track
 - **Detection Attribute** - attribute with a **value** specified for a detection during a single frame

 Example:

-- Dataset Attributes
+- Attribute Definitions
     - Track
         - CompleteTrack: Boolean
         - FishLength: number (cm)